APACTestDrive/CloudNative_AppDev/DEMOscript.md

 ## Step 2: Explore The Application

-* Show how the JET UI frontend looks like by going into the **Discover** and **Stores** options to discover the coffees on sale at store and the locations of the stores
+* Show how the JET UI frontend looks like by going into the **Discover** and **Stores** options to discover the coffees on sale at store and locations of the stores
 * Highlight the  **Rewards** option has not been completed and hence it is greyed out.
 This is the option to credit and redeem your coffee rewards.
 * When the **Rewards** option is availble and clicked, it makes a REST API call to the Rewards Service
 * The Reward Service is being implemented as a Microservice in Node.js and deployed to an ACCS instance
 * The two services JET UI frontend and Reward Service are implemented independently by two teams using different languages and tools
-* Code are stored in separate Git repositories and they are built differently, and separately
+* Code are stored in separate Git repositories and they are built differently and separately
 * We will show how you can improve your team’s productivity and quickly rollout new services by adopting CI/CD in Oracle AppDev Platform

 ![](images/cafemenu_no_rewards.png)